 Groomers working in Grand Teton National Park have already wrapped for the season, though skiing in the park has yet to come to a halt – as many nordic enthusiasts look forward to crust-cruising.
 Lee Bushong and his team are whom you can thank for keeping the nordic track set from December to March.
 His groomers’ team worked all winter to put the 4 lane track from Taggart Lake Trail Head to Jenny Lake and the two-lane track from South Jenny to Signal Moutain Lodge.

-“I think what is going on in the park is great, giving so many people access that normally wouldn’t be able to.
+“I think what is going on in the park is great.
+It is giving so many people access that normally wouldn’t be able to.
 Thanks to The Grand Teton Park Foundation, which is donating money (for grooming services).
 And thanks to the volunteers who help there are great too,” added Bushong.

 Cache Creek: